 To fully quit drinking can be very difficult — particularly if you’re alcohol dependent.
 For many people, it helps to have support.
 That doesn’t necessarily have to be something formal like a 12-step group or a therapist; you might just want to make a plan to check in with your spouse or a good friend once a week to hold you accountable.

 However, for heavier drinkers, formal support is often a huge help.
 Many people drink excessively because they feel alienated and cut off from their community.
 Having a community of other people who are quitting drinking can both hold you accountable and relieve the alienation that leads you to drink in the first place.

 Find a 12-step program or another alcohol-cessation program in your neighborhood, walk in and introduce yourself.
 You’ll meet people who will be happy to go with you along your whole journey.

 Drinking and Cortisol

 Many people drink alcohol to deal with stress, but heavy or prolonged drinking actually increases the production of cortisol, known as the “stress hormone.”
 Quitting drinking also increases cortisol levels, which can contribute to anxiety and illness, wearing you down and make it harder to quit successfully.
-These products will help you cope with anxiety and stress without the harmful effects of alcohol.

 Medical marijuana aka. cannabis should be used under the direction of a licensed healthcare provider.
 This site is intended for adults and legal medical marijuana patients and contains links to products we sell on our marketplace.